reactphp/promise/README.md

 #### Rejection forwarding

-Rejected promises behave similarly, and also work similarly to try/catch:
+Rejected Promises behave similarly, and also work similarly to try/catch:
 When you catch an exception, you must rethrow for it to propagate.

-Similarly, when you handle a rejected promise, to propagate the rejection, "rethrow" it by either returning a rejected promise, or actually throwing (since Promise translates thrown exceptions into rejections)
+Similarly, when you handle a rejected Promise, to propagate the rejection, "rethrow" it by either returning a rejected Promise, or actually throwing (since Promise translates thrown exceptions into rejections)

 ``` php